Sapporo

 Getting around

-In Sapporo, getting around is easy thanks to the city’s simple street layout.
+In Sapporo, getting around is easy thanks to the city's straightforward street layout.
 The city is divided into blocks numbered by compass direction, with the starting point at Odori Park.
-For example, the Sapporo Beer Museum is in block "North 7, East 9," which means it's seven blocks north and nine blocks east of the center.
+For example, the Sapporo Beer Museum is located in block "North 7, East 9," meaning it is seven blocks north and nine blocks east of the center.

 Attractions